Disposal guide

 How much does propane tank exchange cost?

-Standard 20-lb tank exchange: $25-30 at most gas stations, grocery stores, U-Haul, ACE Hardware.
-Refilling at a propane dealer is typically cheaper per gallon ($15-20) but requires going to a dedicated propane shop.
-Exchange is more convenient; refilling is cheaper long-term.
+A standard 20-lb tank exchange runs $25-30 at most gas stations, grocery stores, U-Haul, and ACE Hardware.
+Refilling at a propane dealer is typically cheaper per gallon ($15-20), but it requires going to a dedicated propane shop.
+Exchange is more convenient.
+Refilling is cheaper long-term.

 What do I do with a 1-lb green camping cylinder?